DaniilGonoshilkin/HTML_to_XHTML_converter/README.md

 The Smartcat support said, that there are no plans to add XHTML support in near future, so I decided to design a script that 'restores' XHTML tags in translated files.
 The script uses Beautiful Soup package.

-# General info

 ## File types

 This script works with .html files only.
-If your .html file has XHTML-compatible tags and your CAT-tool converts it to HTML-only, this script might help you to convert your translations back to XHTML-compatible files.
+If your .html file has XHTML-compatible tags and your CAT tool converts it to HTML-only (lowercase), this script might help you to convert your translations back to XHTML-compatible files.

 ## File specifications

 In order for the script to work, you should have:
 * source files (with XHTML tags, before translation)
-* target files (generated from CAT-tool with HTML-only tags)
+* target files (generated from CAT tool with HTML-only tags), target files should have the same name as source with language code allowed in brackets, example:
+>
+    .../sourcefolder
+        article12345.html
+    .../targetfolder
+        article12345(pt-BR).html
+        article12345(fr-FR).html
+        article12345(zh-CN).html

 ## How the script works